singularityware/singularityware.github.io/pages/docs/overview/start.md

 It's easiest to build an image on a "compatible" host.
 Here's a quick recipe to build a CentOS 7 image on a CentOS host.
-See the [bootstrapping section][bootstrapping-readme] of the README for the backstory and the [tutorials] for deeper advice.
+See the [bootstrapping section][readme-bootstrapping] of the README for the backstory and the [tutorials] for deeper advice.

 1. Create a file named `centos.def` that contains the following lines.